 Midfield: Frank Lampard – Chelsea

-Incredibly the fifth-highest scoring player in Premier League history, Lampard’s goalscoring exploits from a central midfield position are unlikely to ever be matched.
+Incredibly the sixth-highest scoring player in Premier League history, Lampard’s goalscoring exploits from a central midfield position are unlikely to ever be matched.

-The former England international would score prolifically during Chelsea’s successes in the Premier League era, netting double figures for league goals in ten consecutive seasons between 2004 and 2013, including a career-best 22 league goals as the Blues secured a domestic double in 2010.
+The former England international scored prolifically during Chelsea’s successes in the Premier League era, netting double figures for league goals in ten consecutive seasons between 2004 and 2013, including a career-best 22 league goals as the Blues secured a domestic double in 2010.

-It would be Lampard’s goals that secured the club’s drought-breaking title triumph in 2005, scoring twice in the clinching victory at Bolton before being named as the Football Writer’s Footballer of the Year.
+It was Lampard’s goals that secured the club’s drought-breaking title triumph in 2005, scoring twice in the clinching victory at Bolton before being named as the Football Writer’s Footballer of the Year.

-One of just three players alongside Ryan Giggs and Wayne Rooney to have registered 100+ Premier League goals and assists, Lampard would become the greatest goalscorer in Chelsea’s history during a career that would deliver three league titles, four FA Cups and the Champions League amongst his honours.
+One of just three players alongside Ryan Giggs and Wayne Rooney to have registered 100+ Premier League goals and assists, Lampard became the greatest goalscorer in Chelsea’s history during a career that delivered three league titles, four FA Cups and the Champions League amongst his honours.

 Right-wing: Cristiano Ronaldo – Manchester United